EnterpriseDB/tpa/docs/src/repmgr.md

 # Configuring repmgr

-TPAexec will install repmgr on all postgres instances that have the `failover_manager` instance variable set to `repmgr`; this is the default setting.
+TPA will install repmgr on all postgres instances that have the `failover_manager` instance variable set to `repmgr`; this is the default setting.